Seth Bodnar

-Seth Bodnar (born February 2, 1979) is an American academic administrator, veteran, and business executive who is the 19th president of the University of Montana.
-He is a graduate of West Point and was a Rhodes Scholar with master's degrees from the University of Oxford.
+Seth Andrew Bodnar (born February 2, 1979) is an American academic administrator, U.S. Army veteran, and business executive who was the 19th president of the University of Montana.
+He is a graduate of West Point and was a Rhodes Scholar with master's degrees from Hertford College, Oxford.
 He remains an active military officer in the Montana National Guard.
+In January 2026, Bodnar resigned his post as president of the University of Montana, and two months later he officially announced his run for U.S. Senate in 2026.

 Early life and education

 Seth Bodnar was raised in Franklin, Pennsylvania, the son of two educators.
 He graduated first in his class from the United States Military Academy, earning a Bachelor of Science in Economics.
-Following his time at West Point, Bodnar was selected as a Rhodes Scholar and a Truman Scholar, allowing him to pursue graduate studies at the University of Oxford, where he earned two master's degrees—one in Economics and Social History and another in Comparative Social Policy.
+Following his time at West Point, Bodnar was selected as a Rhodes Scholar and a Truman Scholar, allowing him to pursue graduate studies at Hertford College, Oxford, where he earned two master's degrees—one in Economics and Social History and another in Comparative Social Policy.

 Career

 Military service

-Bodnar served in the 101st Airborne Division and as a Green Beret in the US Army’s 1st Special Forces Group.
+Bodnar served in the 101st Airborne Division and as a Green Beret in the US Army's 1st Special Forces Group.
 He commanded a Special Forces detachment on multiple deployments and served as Special Assistant to the Commanding General in Iraq.
-He was commissioned in the U.S. Army as an infantry officer and served as a rifle platoon leader in the 101st Airborne Division, with service in Iraq in 2003-4.
-After being selected for the U.S. Army Special Forces Qualification Course, Bodnar served in the 1st Special Forces Group, commanding a detachment of Green Berets during multiple overseas deployments.
-In 2008, Bodnar was again deployed to Baghdad, Iraq, where he served as special assistant to the commanding general.
+From 2003 to 2004, he was deployed to Iraq and served in the 101st Airborne Division.
+Bodnar later served in the 1st Special Forces Group and commanded a detachment during additional overseas deployments.
+In 2008, Bodnar was deployed to Baghdad, Iraq.

 Following his deployments, Bodnar returned to West Point, where he served as an assistant professor, taught economics, mentored cadets, and published research on economic development in conflict areas.
-Bodnar continues to serve his country as a Lieutenant Colonel in the Montana National Guard.
+As of 2022, Bodnar remained a Lieutenant Colonel in the Montana National Guard.

 General Electric

-In 2011, Bodnar joined General Electric (GE), eventually becoming a senior executive in GE’s transportation division.
+In 2011, Bodnar joined General Electric (GE), eventually becoming a senior executive in GE's transportation division.
+As GE Transportation's chief digital officer, Bodnar oversaw the development of General Electric's "digital hub", which was responsible for developing locomotive and railway technology.

-As GE Transportation’s first-ever chief digital officer, Bodnar led the integration of multiple, disparate units from across the company into a streamlined business providing a connected suite of software solutions for the global rail industry.
-Under his leadership, GE Transportation’s Digital Solutions business achieved significant growth, expanded internationally, and developed new product offerings to serve the broader transportation and logistics sector.
-Bodnar was a frequent speaker at conferences globally.